The Day the Beatles Recorded ‘From Me to You’

 The song originally opened with a guitar solo, but producer George Martin suggested the harmonica and vocal line combination.
-“John popped up to see me,” states Malcolm Davies (an Abbey Road disc cutter) in Mark Lewisohn’s ‘Beatles Recording Sessions’ book.
-“He wanted to borrow my harmonica, thinking it might make a better sound.
+“John popped up to see me,” stated Malcolm Davies (an Abbey Road disc cutter) in Mark Lewisohn’s The Beatles Recording Sessions: The Official Abbey Road Studio Session Notes, 1962 – 1970, “because he wanted to borrow my harmonica, thinking it might make a better sound.
 He brought it back later saying it tasted like a sack of potatoes!”

-Following the successes of ‘Love Me Do‘ and ‘Please Please Me‘ might have seemed a daunting task for the young band, but they were up to the challenge.
-“I was always saying, ‘I want another hit, come on give me another hit’,” said George Martin in the ‘Sessions’ book.
+Following the successes of “Love Me Do” and “Please Please Me” might have seemed a daunting task for the young band, but they were up to the challenge.
+“I was always saying, ‘I want another hit, come on give me another hit’,” said George Martin in Lewisohn’s book.
 “And they always responded […] Right from the earliest days they never failed.”
 The session was wrapped up with an additional six sessions for overdubs and the recording of its B-side, ‘Thank You Little Girl,’ which was soon changed to ‘Thank You Girl.’

 The single was released on April 11 and made its way to the No. 1 spot in the U.K., a place the band would find itself at more often than not for the next several years.
-It was released a month later in the U.S. on the Vee Jay label, but would not make the charts until Del Shannon issued his version of the song in June 1963.
+It was released a month later in the U.S. on the Vee-Jay label, but would not make the charts until Del Shannon issued his version of the song in June 1963.
 It slid up to No. 77, making it the first Lennon/McCartney composition to appear on the U.S. charts.